 If you're going to use an email service provider, you need one with automation and segmentation capabilities from the start.

 Here are a few great options that are free to use until you reach a certain number of subscribers:

 - MailerLite – MailerLite offers a generous free plan, including up to 1,000 subscribers, a beautiful landing page builder, and surveys.
 A perfect balance of ease of use and awesome features.

 - MailChimp – MailChimp is probably the most well-known email marketing platform, and it integrates with just about any other tool you can imagine.
 You get up to 2,000 subscribers on the free plan.

 - ConvertKit – ConvertKit now has a limited free plan too!
-Here's a post comparing it to the free trial, and here's my referral link to get you started with free broadcast emails to 100 subscribers.
+Here's a post comparing the free plan to the free trial, and here's my referral link to get you started with free broadcast emails to 500 subscribers!